Tax Implications of Selling a Home in 2025

 Capital gains tax exclusion cannot apply when:

-Whether or not the exclusion applies to you, here are more tips for offsetting the capital gains on your home sale.
+Whether or not the exclusion applies to you, here are more tips for avoiding or reducing taxes on your home sale.

 What about special circumstances?